 Mr. Duncan is admitted to practice law before all Tennessee courts, state and federal; the United States Court of Appeals for the Sixth Circuit; the United States Tax Court; and the Supreme Court of the United States of America.
 (Dates of admission available upon request.)

 Nashville School of Law, Nashville, Tenn., J.D., 1999; and

 Carson-Newman University, Jefferson City, Tenn., B.A., 1994.

-Mr. Duncan has handled–and tried–cases in Tennessee state and federal courts.
+Mr. Duncan has handled hundreds of cases in Tennessee state courts and federal courts.
 He also has extensive appellate experience on both the state and federal level.